cjhutto/vaderSentiment/README.rst

         print("{:-<65} {}".format(sentence, str(vs)))

-For a **more complete demo**, go to the install directory and run ``python vaderSentiment.py``.
+Again, for a **more complete demo**, go to the install directory and run ``python vaderSentiment.py``.
 (Be sure you are set to handle UTF-8 encoding in your terminal or IDE.)

 ====================================
 Output for the above example code